lukejpreston/xunit-viewer/README.md

 * browser
 * sample xml

+If you have issue migrating from Junit Viewer or older version of Xunit Viewer please feel free to raise an issue titled **MIGRATION HELP**

+There is a `v5` branch which maintained through Open Source PRs, this branch will not maintain `npm audit` issues

 ## TODO

 If you would like to do any of the following please raise an issue to discuss